 Our business strategy is to become the indispensable behavioral healthcare provider for the high-acuity and complex needs patient population.
 We are committed to providing the communities we serve with high-quality, cost-effective behavioral healthcare services, while growing our business, increasing profitability and creating long-term value for our stockholders.
 This strategy includes five growth pathways: expansions of existing facilities, joint venture partnerships, de novo facilities, acquisitions and expansion across our continuum of care.
-At December 31, 2023, we operated 253 behavioral healthcare facilities with approximately 11,200 beds in 38 states and Puerto Rico.
-During the year ended December 31, 2023, we added 595 beds, consisting of 302 added to existing facilities and 293 added through the opening of one wholly-owned facility and two joint venture facilities, and we opened six CTCs.
-For the year ending December 31, 2024, we expect to add approximately 1,200 total beds and open up to 14 CTCs, excluding acquisitions.
+At December 31, 2024, we operated 262 behavioral healthcare facilities with approximately 11,850 beds in 39 states and Puerto Rico.
+During the year ended December 31, 2024, we added 776 beds, consisting of 312 added to existing facilities and 464 added through the opening of four wholly-owned facilities and one joint venture facility, and we opened nine CTCs.

 We are the leading publicly traded pure-play provider of behavioral healthcare services in the U.S. Management believes that we are positioned as a leading platform in a highly fragmented industry under the direction of an experienced management team that has significant industry expertise.
-Management expects to take advantage of several strategies that are more accessible as a result of our increased size and geographic scale, including continuing a national marketing strategy to attract new patients and referral sources, increasing our volume of out-of-state referrals, providing a broader range of services to new and existing patients and clients and selectively pursuing opportunities to expand our facility and bed count in the U.S. through acquisitions, wholly-owned de novo facilities, joint ventures and bed additions in existing facilities.
+Management expects to take advantage of several strategies that are more accessible as a result of our increased size and geographic scale, including continuing a national marketing strategy to attract new patients and referral sources, increasing our volume of out-of-state referrals, providing a broader range of services to new and existing patients and clients and selectively pursuing opportunities to expand our facility and bed count through acquisitions, wholly-owned de novo facilities, joint ventures and bed additions in existing facilities.